-If the applicant does not provide satisfactory income documentation within the required 90 days, and the applicant is not granted a good faith extension,227 then the applicant's final eligibility will be based on available data sources.
-If documentation to verify projected annual income is not received within 90-days, customers will automatically receive an additional 60-day extension to provide sufficient documentation to resolve the income data match inconsistency.228
+If the applicant provides timely documentation, the applicant's eligibility will be based on the documentation provided.-If the applicant does not provide satisfactory income documentation within the required 90 days, and the applicant is not granted a good faith extension, then the applicant's final eligibility will be based on available data sources.
+If documentation to verify projected annual income is not received within 90-days, customers will automatically receive an additional 60-day extension to provide sufficient documentation to resolve the income data match inconsistency.